Composition Games for Distributed Systems: the EU Grant games: Two Protocols with Opposing Policies

 \begin{theorem} The price of anarchy of the gold-rush game is (arbitrarily close to) $n/2$. \end{theorem}

-\ifNoAppendix { \begin{proof} We have already argued above, using an example, that the price of anarchy is at least $n/2$ (up to a negligible value).
-It is left to show that the price cannot be larger than that.
-Let $V$ be the sum of the two maximal values.
-Since a winning subset must contain at least two players, its average is at most $V/2$.
-The average of all values, on the other hand, is at least $V/n$, and the claim follows. \end{proof} }

 There is another, more conceptual problem with the gold-rush game.
-In reality, researchers (as well as P2P users!) may know each other, and can coordinate a joint deviation from the presumed equilibrium strategy, e.g. the top-value researchers may coordinate to belong to an exclusive consortium.
+In reality, researchers (as well as P2P users) may know each other, and can coordinate a joint deviation from the presumed equilibrium strategy, e.g.~the top-value researchers may coordinate to belong to an exclusive consortium.
 The notion of a Nash equilibrium does not allow such coordinated deviations, and is therefore conceptually weak for our case.
-A better notion is a {\em strong (Nash) equilibrium}, which requires that no subset of the players can jointly deviate and increase each of their utilities \cite{strong-eq}.
+A better notion is a {\em strong (Nash) equilibrium}, which requires that no subset of the players can jointly deviate and increase each of their utilities~\cite{strong-eq}.
 Formally, a tuple of strategies $\ell_1,...,\ell_n$ is a {\em strong equilibrium} if for any $\ell'_1,...,\ell'_n \in L$ there exists a player $i$ such that $\ell'_i \neq \ell_i$ and $u_i(\ell_1,...,\ell_n) \geq u_i(\ell'_1,...,\ell'_n)$.
+However, consider the situation where there exists at least one eligible group that is a strict subset of the society.
+One of these groups has maximal average value and should be a winner.
+Informally, all researchers not in this group will like to switch their labels to the winners but the winners will like to defect as a group to a different label by themselves.
+This leads to the following lemma:

-\begin{lemma} If there exists an eligible group which is a strict subset of the society, then there does not exist even a single strong equilibrium in the gold-rush game. \end{lemma}
+\begin{lemma} If there exists an eligible group which is a strict subset of the society, there does not exist even a single strong equilibrium in the gold-rush game. \end{lemma}

-Since any strong equilibrium is also a Nash equilibrium, to prove this lemma we need only check those Nash equilibria of Lemma~\ref{lem:unique} when a winning consortium forms.
-If there is only one eligible consortium possible i.e. the set of all players, the formation of this consoritum is clearly a strong equilibrium.
-However, consider the case when there exists an eligible group that is a strict subset of the society.
-It can be verified that in this case, there is no strong equilibrium.
-Essentially, this follows for the following reasons: If there was no winner, players will want to deviate to form a winning consortium; If a winner consoritum formed, we know from Lemma~\ref{lem:unique} that it includes all members of the society, however, the optimal group will want to deviate and form its own separate group to reduce the number of winners and increase the payoff of every winner.